-What if you could dramatically simplify the way your employees access your electronic charting systems to a single “click”, for any load of parts in any piece of equipment, without having to go into another program and computer?
+Simplify the way your employees access your electronic charting systems to a single “click,” for any load of parts in any piece of equipment, without having to go into another program and computer.

 Supported Charting Systems

-Charts produced from the various supported systems varies based on the capability of the logging system.
+Charts produced from the various supported systems vary based on the capability of the logging system.
 Some systems can provide data that is charted in the browser while others produce an image file.

 Bluestreak™ Chart Definition